Q: Are all ISPF 'Bells & Whistles' incorporated?

 A: Split-screen mode, an IBM ISPF editing feature, is not supported.
 However SPFLite does support a Tabbed interface to allow editing multiple files in a single SPFLite instance.
 You can also have multiple instances of SPFLite operating if this is enabled on the Options screen.
 The Primary command OPEN will also start a new instance of SPFLite.
 The SWAP command, used in ISPF to move between two halves of a split-screen edit session, may be used in SPFLite to move to different tabbed edit screens.
 SWAP PRIOR can be used to alternate between two specific edit screens, which is similar to the ISPF SWAP in behavior.
 Different edit sessions can also be selected with a mouse click.
-Starting with version 6.0 there is a new feature call Multi-Edit, which allows multiple files to be edited at the same time within a single file tab.
+There is a new feature call Multi-Edit, which allows multiple files to be edited at the same time within a single file tab.

 Q: Are screen text and background colors fixed?